peterjhpark1205/peterjhpark1205.github.io/_pages/about.md

 show_date: false
 ---

-Hi, I'm just an idiot person who wants to be the artist. :metal:!
-Since there are lots of interesting things around the world, I want to capture those things and note those into my space.
+Hi, I'm just an idiot who wants to be the artist. :metal: <br>

-I'm going to post my blog mostly in Korean.
-But if there's more time to post, I'm planning to switch the it into english, or sometimes the language I'm interested in.
+This blog is my personal learning space. <br>

+My post will mostly be in Korean.<br>
+But when there's time some posts may be written in English or some other language.<br>

+I hope I can steadily post on this blog,<br>
+so that more people including me can enjoy the world better.<br>

 Let's cherish every moment! :v: <br>
 매순간을 소중하게! :v: